puppetlabs/puppet-docs/source/pe/1.2/intro.markdown

 Puppet Compliance is a new auditing workflow that uses Puppet Dashboard to track changes to resources.

+### Puppet Dashboard 1.2

+This release upgrades Puppet Dashboard to version 1.2, which boasts vastly improved performance and can export most node views to CSV.

 ### Puppet 2.6.9

 This release updates Puppet to version 2.6.9, the latest release in the stable 2.6 series. <!-- TK link to release notes or something -->